-It’s a common misconception, but scholarships are not just for school leavers.
+It’s a common misconception, but university scholarships are not just for school leavers.
 At Charles Sturt, we have scholarships for all kinds of students – from those just starting out to those at the cutting edge of research.

 Students like Adam Poulsen.